New York state surpasses 1,000 coronavirus deaths

-NEW YORK (AP) — New York state’s death toll from the coronavirus outbreak surged Sunday above 1,000, less than a month after the first case was detected in the state.
+NEW YORK (AP) — New York state’s death toll from the coronavirus outbreak climbed Sunday above 1,000, less than a month after the first known infection in the state.

+Most of those deaths have come in just the past few days.

 New York City reported in the evening that its toll had risen to 776.
 The total number of statewide deaths isn’t expected to be released until Monday, but with at least 250 additional deaths recorded outside the city as of Sunday morning, the state’s total fatalities was at least 1,026.